VISENDI56/iLuminara-Core/DEMO_DEPLOYMENT_SUMMARY.md

 **Quality**: ⭐⭐⭐⭐⭐ Production-Grade Demo
 **Impact**: 🚀 iLuminara Breathes - Visible & Interactive

 **The Fortress is Sealed.
-The Singularity is Complete.
+The Converged Architecture is Complete.
 The Demo is Live.**

 ---